scitran/client/README.md

    ```
    system('which python')
    ```

-## Dependencies
+* If your terminal environment is set up properly, the best way to initiate scitran client is to start matlab from a terminal.
+In that case, the Matlab program inherits your shell ENV.
+Many people start Matlab from an icon, however.
+This sets up Matlab's own idiosyncratic environment.
+In that case, you may have to set your ENV (PATH) to include paths to python & required libs manually from within Matlab.
+See XXX for instructions on how to do this.

-* To open up access to a Flywheel instance you will be prompted for the client ID and secret.
+## Scitran client dependencies

+* The purpose of the software is to access a Flywheel instance.
+You will need an authorization token.
+On first access, you will be prompted for the client ID and secret.
 This secret can only be given by an administrator of the instance you wish to connect to.
+So, speak to your administrator about the client ID and secret.

 * JSONlab
 The MATLAB SciTran client uses JSONlab to load, save, and parse json objects.
-JSONlab must therefore be on your MATLAB path.
-You can download JSONlab from https://github.com/fangq/jsonlab.
+Hence, [JSONlab](https://github.com/fangq/jsonlab) must  be on your MATLAB path.
 Version XXX is included in this distribution.

-* You must have access to port 9000 to open a browser window/tab.
+* (Deprecated).
+You must have access to port 9000 to open a browser window/tab.
 By default this should work just fine.
 This is almost never a problem, apart from some VM installs.
-(Deprecate?)

 ## Python Client